r-lib/pak/README.md

 * Private library (pkg's own dependencies do not affect your "regular" packages and vice versa).

-* Do load any package in the main process (except for pkg itself).
+* Do not load any package in the main process (except for pkg itself).
   Every operation runs in the sub-process, and the packages are loaded from the private library.